 The Tiger Crane Combination system emphasises touch sensitivity or sticking hands.
 During close quarter fighting the practitioner connects to an opponent and through this connection learns to feel the opponents movement, balance and intention.
-The system also emphasises Geng or ‘springy’ power generated from the tendons rather than the muscles.
+The system also emphasises Jin or ‘full body’ power generated from the tendons rather than the muscles.

 Good health, fitness and core strength are fundamental to being a good Shaolin Kung Fu practitioner.
 We begin every class with a High-Intensity Interval Training (HIIT) workout that helps students achieve the health, fitness, strength and body shape that has been out of reach to them.
 The classes help students lose weight, improve their cardiovascular function and achieve levels of fitness that they have never experienced before.
 These classes help students see first hand that the perceived limitations they place on themselves can be destroyed, helping them push past what they previously thought was possible for them and become better versions of themselves every day.